zerovm/zwift-ui/README.md

 ## Account name and sign out button

-On all screens when the user is logged in, there is place that contains an account name and sign out button.
+When the user is logged in, all screens show the account name and a sign out button.
 Clicking on sign out button is moving the user to the authentication screen.
 In most cases it should be located relatively top-right.

 Navigation bar and Toolbar

 Navigation bar consists of Up Button and Current Path.

 There is a toolbar on some screens.
-Buttons visibility on the toolbar depends on screen.
+The buttons visible on the toolbar depend on screen.
 On containers screen the following toolbar buttons are visible: Create Container Button, Wide Button.
 On files screen the following toolbar buttons are visible: Create Directory, Create File, Upload Files, Upload As.